Protests against Nicolás Maduro and Delcy Rodríguez

-In 2014, a series of protests, political demonstrations, and civil insurrection began in Venezuela due to the country's high levels of urban violence, inflation, and chronic shortages of basic goods and services.
+In 2013, a series of protests, political demonstrations, and civil insurrection began in Venezuela due to the country's high levels of urban violence, inflation, and chronic shortages of basic goods and services.
 Explanations for these worsening conditions vary, with analysis blaming strict price controls, alongside long-term, widespread political corruption resulting in the under-funding of basic government services.
 While protests first occurred in January, after the murder of actress and former Miss Venezuela Mónica Spear, the 2014 protests against Nicolás Maduro began in earnest that February following the attempted rape of a student on a university campus in San Cristóbal.
 Subsequent arrests and killings of student protesters spurred their expansion to neighboring cities and the involvement of opposition leaders.
 The year's early months were characterized by large demonstrations and violent clashes between protesters and government forces that resulted in nearly 4,000 arrests and 43 deaths, including both supporters and opponents of the government.
 Toward the end of 2014, and into 2015, continued shortages and low oil prices caused renewed protesting.

-By 2016, protests occurred following the controversy surrounding the 2015 Venezuelan parliamentary elections as well as the incidents surrounding the 2016 recall referendum.
-On 1 September 2016, one of the largest demonstration of the protests occurred, gathered to demand a recall election against President Maduro.
-Following the suspension of the recall referendum by the government-leaning National Electoral Council (CNE) on 21 October 2016, the opposition organized another protest which was held on 26 October 2016, with hundreds of thousands participating while the opposition said 1.2 million participated.
-After some of the largest protests occurred in a late-2016, Vatican-mediated dialogue between the opposition and government was attempted and ultimately failed in January 2017.
+2016 saw a wave of protests following the controversy surrounding the 2015 Venezuelan parliamentary elections as well as the 2016 recall referendum.
+On 1 September 2016, a large number of protesters gathered in Caracas to demand a recall election against President Maduro.
+Crowd estimates vary greatly — the opposition coalition Mesa de la Unidad Democratica estimated that more than 1 million people participated in the march, while the state-run news agency AVN reported a turnout of around 30 thousand.
+Following the suspension of the recall referendum by the National Electoral Council (CNE) on 21 October, opposition groups began organizing a nationwide protest which took place on 26 October.
+Around 1.2 million people mobilized in street marches across the country, according to opposition estimates.
+After some of the largest protests occurred in late 2016, a Vatican-mediated dialogue between the opposition and government was attempted and ultimately failed in January 2017.
 Concentration on protests subsided in the first months of 2017 until the 2017 Venezuelan constitutional crisis occurred when the pro-government Supreme Tribunal of Justice of Venezuela attempted to assume the powers of the opposition-led National Assembly and removed their immunity, though the move was reversed days later, demonstrations grew "into the most combative since a wave of unrest in 2014".